Arno37/Portfolio-OPCR/README.md

 ## Install Dependencies

-Before running the portfolio locally, ensure all dependencies are installed by running npm install or yarn install, depending on your package manager.
+Before running the portfolio locally, ensure all dependencies are installed by running `npm install` or `yarn install`, depending on your package manager.

 ## Development